akhilvenkateswaran/surer-assessment/event-management/README.md

 # EventManagement

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6 and [Node] version 14.16.0.

 ## Instructions